bwz3rbot/TAPLAP-clone/readme.md

 > pw.envEXAMPLE = pw.env

-Once you've got your pw.env file correctly renamed, you may use installer.sh to prepare your environment.\
+Once you've got your pw.env file correctly filled out and renamed, you may run the installer script to prepare your environment.\
 Before beginning this final step, be sure your bot account is granted admin rights on your subreddit.\
 Also be sure the wiki is enabled for your subreddit and admins have write access.\
 And finally, be absoultely sure that you have created a thread for your bot to latch onto and set it correctly to THREAD_ID in pw.env\
-Now use wikiInit.sh to initialize your wiki pages.\
+Now run the wikiInit script to initialize your wiki pages.\
 This script will generate an index page at /r/YourSub/wiki/userdirectory/\
 It will run until its created all pages for the directory, A-Z and an etc for users with - or _ in their names.\
 If anything goes wrong during the installation or you wish to start fresh, you may run it again.
 All data will be wiped clean from the wiki.
 You will be left with a fresh index page and generated wiki pages A-Z & etc.

 ## Usage <a name = "usage"></a>

- Be sure that you've set up your pw.env file correctly and run the installer.sh and wikiInit.sh, use mongo.sh to start your database server.
-Running this script will start mongod in the correct directory for the bot to find the files.
+ Be sure that you've set up your pw.env file correctly and have run the installer and wikiInit scripts before running the bot.
+Also run the mongo script to start your database server.
+Running this script will start mongodb in the correct directory for the bot to find the files.

- Always have mongo.sh running before starting the bot.\
+ Always have mongo running before starting run script.

- To start the bot use run.sh\
+ To start the bot use the run script.

  It will watch the thread you set in THREAD_ID for commands as explained in the generated wiki.